Add gestures

 }

-In the above snippet, the gesture prop takes the value of the doubleTap which triggers a gesture when a user double-taps the sticker image.
+In the above snippet, the gesture prop takes the value of the doubleTap to trigger a gesture when a user double-taps the sticker image.

 Let's take a look at our app on Android, iOS and the web:

-For a complete reference on the tap gesture API, refer to the React Native Gesture Handler documentation.
+For a complete reference of the tap gesture API, see the React Native Gesture Handler documentation.

 4